The policy below covers resolving student complaints under the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973 (Section 504).

 E. Decision: The Section 504 Coordinator will issue a written decision on the grievance to the grievant(s) and respondent(s) no later than 30 calendar days after its submission.

-F. Appeal: If the grievance is not satisfactorily resolved by the decision of the Section 504 Coordinator, the grievant(s) may appeal the decision by submitting a written appeal to the Dean of Students within 14 calendar days of receiving the decision.
-The Dean of Students shall issue, to the grievant(s) and respondent(s), a written decision in response to the appeal no later than 30 calendar days after its filing.
-The decision of the Dean of Students shall be final.
+F. Appeal: If the grievance is not satisfactorily resolved by the decision of the Section 504 Coordinator, the grievant(s) may appeal the decision by submitting a written appeal to the Dean of Student Development within 14 calendar days of receiving the decision.
+The Dean of Student Development shall issue, to the grievant(s) and respondent(s), a written decision in response to the appeal no later than 30 calendar days after its filing.
+The decision of the Dean of Student Development shall be final.

 H. OCR Filing: An individual is not required to file a grievance with the College and may file a complaint with the U.S. Department of Education’s Office for Civil Rights at any time.